ZodiacHL/password-strength-checker/README.md

-# 🔐 Password Strength Checker
+# 🔐 Password Strength Checker (GUI)

-This is a beginner-friendly Python tool that checks the strength of a password based on:
+This is a beginner-friendly Python tool with a graphical user interface (GUI) built using Tkinter.
+It checks the strength of a password based on:

 - Length (at least 8 characters)
 - Uppercase letters